Asayil122/Smart-_Genetic-_System/README.md

 * The program can print a report of the patient's data or can be sent by his/her email after he/she's being diagnosed.
 ---

-* This program is fully developed using JDK23, The Framework used is JavaFX23.0.1
+* This application is fully developed using JDK23, The Framework used is JavaFX23.0.1
 * program's UIs designed using SceneBuilder
 * program's icons and logo are downloaded from FlatIcon
 * The Authentication used to create an account is OTP sent to the user's email